 A Lean Data strategy can bring good things to the impact space and to the players listed above, but such a strategy doesn’t solve all these needs.
 So we need something that would.

-Finding a needle in the haystack: Bringing Impact Insights to the Lean Data Process
+Finding the needle in the haystack: A Tool to Bring Impact Insights to the Lean Data Process

 Behind every innovative framework is a need for tools of execution.
 The Sopact Impact Cloud is that tool for the impact sector in general, and especially for those on a Lean Data journey.